Andereoo/TkinterWeb/docs/source/geometry.rst

 >>> yourframe.load_html(source_html) # or use add_html to add onto the existing document

 * Add the ``allowscrolling`` attribute to allow scrolling the document when the mouse is over the button.
-* Add the ``handledelete`` attribute to automatically call `destroy()` on the widget when it is removed from the page (i.e. if another webpage is loaded).
+* Add the ``handledelete`` attribute to automatically call :meth:`~tkinter.Widget.destroy` on the widget when it is removed from the page (i.e. if another webpage is loaded).
-* Add the ``allowstyling`` attribute to automatically change the widget's background color, text color, and font to match the HTML element containing it.
+* Add the ``allowstyling`` attribute to automatically change the widget's background color, text color, and font to match the containing HTML element.

-Widget position and sizing can be modified through CSS styling on the containing element.
+Widget position and sizing can be modified using CSS styling on the widget's associated ``<object>`` element.

 Widget Handling
 ---------------